totally-not-frito-lays/tutorial-taskbox/README.md

   Chromatic's Intro to Storybook Svelte template
 </h1>

 This template ships with the main Svelte and Storybook configuration files you'll need to get up and running fast.
+The tutorial can be found on [storybook.js.org/tutorials](https://storybook.js.org/tutorials/intro-to-storybook/svelte/en/get-started/)

 ## 🚅 Quick start